Stained engobes can be applied thinly yet fire opaque

 Pages that reference this post in the Digitalfire Reference Library:

-Absolutely Jet-Black Cone 6 Engobe on M340 The could also be super white, The best way to make black clay: Don't., Engobe
+Absolutely Jet-Black Cone 6 Engobe on M340 This could also be super white, The best way to make black clay: Don't.
+Use an engobe., Make a black engobe to fit your stoneware perfectly, Engobe

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.